xpdavid/CS2103R-Report/index.md

 ### Analysis

+#### Existing Static Analysis Rule

+Through my observation in TEAMMATES's PR process, the existing static analysis rules works effectively to detect most of potential issues in PRs.
+At most of time, there is no need for reviewers to point out stylistic issue.
+Therefore, we could keep the existing static analysis rule there and keep benefiting from it.

+#### Additional Static Analysis Rule

+When dealing with new rules, we must be very careful as the side effects of some of the new rules may much more than the benefits.
 Through the above discussion, we can see that some rules are worth to enforce, while some rules require a lot of efforts to enforce them.
 We will looks at them individually.

-#### Coding Standard
+##### Coding Standard

 - It is **not** worth to force the rule for boolean variable naming conversion.
 The intention of the coding standard is to make code more readable.
 But the rule just simply check whether the boolean variables start with certain prefixes.
 There are many case that a boolean variable doesn't start with `is` but makes sense.
 However, we can keep the checks and run it frequently to check possible violations.